browserengineering/book/book/http.md

 use the `decompress` method in the `gzip` module.
 Calling `makefile` with the `encoding` argument will no longer work, because compressed data is not `utf8`-encoded.
-You can change the first argument `"rb"` to work with raw bytes instead of encoded text.[^te]
+You can change the first argument `"rb"` to work with raw bytes instead of encoded text.
+Most web servers send compressed data in a `Transfer-Encoding` called [`chunked`][chunked].
+You'll need to add support for that, too, to access most web servers that support compressed data.[^te-gzip]

 [negotiate]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation

-[^te]: Most web servers send compressed data in a `Transfer-Encoding` called [`chunked`][chunked].
-You'll need to add support for it too to access most web servers that support compressed data.

 [chunked]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding

+[^te-gzip]: There's also a couple of `Transfer-Encoding`s that
+    compress the data.
+Those aren't commonly used.

 *Redirects:* Error codes in the 300 range request a redirect.
 When your browser encounters one, it should make a new request to the URL